It’s not a question of “allowing”.

 It is possible for the scenario to work, but several conditions must be met.

-- For individual devices that are not identical, they, too, must be “similar”.
+- For individual devices that are not identical, they, too, must be “similar enough”.
 Once again, the degree of similarity depends on the specific device and the capabilities of the driver installed.

-- For those individual devices that are not even similar, then they must be optional, meaning that the system will run properly without the device.
+- Those individual devices that are not similar must be optional, meaning that the system will run properly without the device.